MadPanCake/docusaurus/docs/custom_items.md

 # 🪃 Custom Items

-Unlimited Adventures is equipped with a powerful, built-in custom items system.\
+Unlimited Adventures includes a built-in, powerful custom items system — no extra plugins needed.\
-This page will explain how to create new custom items, modify them and how to summon them.
+This guide will show you how to create, modify, summon, and texture your own custom items.

 :::tip[How to get custom items]
 You can access custom items menu by executing: `/getitems`\
 To get a specific item, execute: `/giveitem [item name] [player name] [amount]`
 :::

+## 🔓 How to unlock a Workshop Schematic?
+There are 3 methods:
+1. 💎 Players can unlock new schematics by **finding them in chests in The Wilderness**.\
+Player needs to hold the schematic in their hand and click on Workshop block to learn it.
+2. You can summon it using a command: `/giveitem workshop_schematic:item_name`
+3. Unlock item directly using unlock  command:
+- 🔓 Unlock a recipe: `/workshopunlock [player name] [item name]`,\
+for example: `/workshopunlock simon catching_net`
+- 🔒 Lock a recipe: `/workshoplock [player name] [item name]`,\
+for example: `/workshoplock simon catching_net`

 ## ➕ How to add new items?